otaviomacedo/aws-batch-simulator/README.md

 }
 ```

-Also, let's say that all jobs run in containers with 4 dedicated vCPUs:
+And you want your jobs to run in containers with 4 dedicated vCPUs:

 ```ts
 const jobDefinition = new batch.EcsJobDefinition(stack, 'ML-training', {